Nick Lampson: 2006

 Texas Governor Rick Perry announced on August 29, 2006, that a special election would take place for the balance of DeLay's 11th term, coinciding with the general election on November 7, 2006.
 This meant that voters voted once in the special election for a candidate to fill DeLay's seat during the lame-duck session of the 109th Congress, and voted a second time for a candidate to represent the district in the 109th Congress.
 Lampson ran only for the full term, facing Republican Houston City Councilwoman Shelley Sekula-Gibbs.

 On September 22, 2006, The Hotline ranked Texas' 22nd Congressional District House race as third (up from a previous ranking of fifth) in a list of the top 30 House races in the country.
 Additionally, other traditionally conservative organizations backed Lampson's candidacy.
 The National Rifle Association and the Veterans of Foreign Wars both supported Lampson in the 2006 election.

 Three national political journals—the Cook Political Report, Larry Sabato's Crystal Ball, and Congressional Quarterly—rated the race as Leans Democratic.
 On October 30, 2006, a Zogby poll commissioned by the Houston Chronicle-KHOU-TV was released, showing the write-in candidate, Sekula-Gibbs, at 27.9 percent and Lampson at 36 percent, with nearly 25 percent still undecided.

-Lampson defeated Sekula-Gibbs in the November 7 election, 52 to 42 percent, with the remaining 6 percent going to Libertarian Bob Smither.
+Lampson defeated Sekula-Gibbs in the November 7 election, 52% to 42%, with the remaining 6 percent going to Libertarian Bob Smither.
 He officially returned to Congress on January 4, 2007.
 But, DeLay was still on the ballot as the official Republican candidate (Democrats successfully sued to prevent Sekula-Gibbs' from replacing DeLay on the ballot, forcing her to run a write-in campaign).
 Meanwhile, Sekula-Gibbs ran unopposed in the special election.
 This caused confusion for many voters, who were told repeatedly "write in Sekula-Gibbs" but then found her name on the ballot.
 This resulted in a large (but unreleased) number of excluded votes for Tom DeLay in the general election.
 Numerous ballots were discarded, including all straight-party votes and direct votes for DeLay.
 This caused a small outcry of resentment from supporters of Sekula-Gibbs, who felt the election was stolen and their votes disfranchised.

 The two elections held on the same day resulted in Sekula-Gibbs winning to serve the last two months of DeLay's term, while Lampson won the seat for a full term, starting in January 2007.